vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v1/persons/sage-bloodlines/kashyapaH/_index.md

 नैकभाषावित्। [shatAvadhAnI](http://ellakavi.wordpress.com/2007/11/22/shatavadhani-dr-r-ganesh/) rAga gaNesha, the kAshyapa, polymath and polyglot who has performed avadhAna-s in kannaDa, saMskRta, telugu, who embodies the living hindu intellectual tradition in its purity and might, who understands that the shAstra-s are but precursors to true knowledge.

+## नैध्रुव-माडभूषि-कुलम्

+> "It is said that when Bharata went to request Sri RAma to return to AyOdhya, Sri Rama declined saying he could not transgress the command of his father.
+When during the conversation between them (celebrated as "RAMAGITA"), Bharata admired Sri Rama for his devotion to their father.
+Sri Rama is reported to have referred to KAsyapa Rishi (of Naitrava KAsyapa GOtram fame).
+>
+> KAsyapa's mother was too old to even stand but wanted to be taken for a pilgrimage.
+KAsyapa put her comfortably on a hammock and carried her all along to fulfill her wish.
+Sri RAma referred to him as "one who adorned his mother" (mAtR-bhUShaNam) and that he himself was no bhUShaNam to his father (quite unlike KAsyapa), since he could not even perform the last rites of his father.
+>
+> This word "mAtR-bhUShaNam" in course of time got corrupted into "MADa bhUShi".
+(I understand that all "MADa bhUShis" belong to "Naitrava KAsyapa GOtram ?
+I am subject to correction !- Editor)
+> Authority: Heard in KAlakshepam and it is said that because of this "Matru sisroosha",KAsyapa attained Swarga and became PrajApathi subsequently - ibid.
+Notes on AyOdhyAkhANDam (p19)".

+- वीरराघवः इति प्रयोग-चन्द्रिका-लेखकः।
+- माडभूषि-चक्रवर्ती।